Don't take your eyes for granted. Take these easy steps to keep your peepers healthy.

 - Neck, back, and shoulder pain

-- Position your computer so that your eyes are level with the top of the monitor.
-This allows you to look slightly down at the screen.
+- Move the screen so your eyes are level with the top of the monitor.
+That lets you look slightly down at the screen.

 - Choose a comfortable, supportive chair.
 Position it so that your feet are flat on the floor.

-- Every 20 minutes, rest your eyes by looking 20 feet away for 20 seconds.
-At least every two hours, get up and take a 15-minute break.
+- Rest your eyes every 20 minutes.
+Look 20 feet away for 20 seconds.
+Get up at least every 2 hours and take a 15-minute break.

 Everyone needs a regular eye exam, even young children.
 It helps protect your sight and lets you see your best.